 Irregular watering, together with a lack of calcium in the soil leads to blossom end rot - the bottom of the fruit turns black and becomes sunken.

-Blossom end rot: Dark blotches appear on the ends of tomatoes.
+Blossom end rot: Dark blotches appear on the ends.

 Remedy: Water regularly and not sporadically and never allow the soil to dry out.

 Tomato blight: Disease that causes fruit and foliage rot, most common in wet weather.